tsubaki/UnityZip/README.md

 ## Getting Started

-Copy all items from the Assets folder to your Unity3d Assets folder.
+Copy all items from the Assets/Plugins folder to your Unity3d Assets/Plugins folder.

 ## supported